The employment contract

 - contact your employer as soon as possible to have the contract cancelled.

 - give a credible and concrete explanation for changing your mind.

 - plan what to say if the rejected employer offers to pay you more.

 New financial job?
 Or change in existing terms?
 We will check your contract!32 66 13 30

 Do you have a new financial job in hand?
 And would you like to have your employment contract checked before signing?

-Then our experts can help – we will check it within 24 hours.
+Our experts can help – we will review it within 24 hours.

 Send e-mail to email@example.com